d12frosted/vulpea/README.md

 -   `vulpea-note-aliases` - aliases of the note;
 -   `vulpea-note-links` - list of links, each link being represented as `cons` of type and link;
 -   `vulpea-note-tags` - tags of the note;
--   `vulpea-note-meta` - associative list of [metadata](#orgb596662), where key is a string and the value is a list of strings.
+-   `vulpea-note-meta` - associative list of [metadata](#org74ad68c), where key is a string and the value is a list of strings.
 There are also two utilities to access/query metadata from note:
     -   `vulpea-note-meta-get-list` - to get all values of given `PROP` and `TYPE`.
     -   `vulpea-note-meta-get` - to get the first value of given `PROP` and `TYPE`.
+-   `vulpea-note-attach-dir` - path to attachment directory.
+It respect all the [attachment options](https://orgmode.org/manual/Attachment-options.html).
+This directory may not exist.

 If `ID` is not present in the note structure, this note is treated as non-existent.
 For example, `vulpea-select` returns such a note, when `require-match` is `nil` and the user selects non-existent note.